China's silencing of Tiananmen tributes extends to Hong Kong | Law-Order

 For years, China has quashed any discussion on the mainland of its bloody 1989 crackdown on pro-democracy protesters in Beijing's Tiananmen Square, nearly erasing what happened from the collective consciousness.
 Now it may be Hong Kong's turn, as China's ruling Communist Party pulls the city more directly into its orbit.

 The semi-autonomous territories of Hong Kong and nearby Macao were for years the last places on Chinese soil allowed to publicly mark the events of June 4, 1989, when the People's Liberation Army opened fire on student-led protesters in a crackdown that left hundreds, if not thousands, dead.
 Before last year, tens of thousands gathered annually in Hong Kong's Victoria Park, lighting candles and singing songs to remember the victims.
-But authorities, citing the coronavirus pandemic, are banning that vigil for the second straight year.
-And a museum dedicated to the event suddenly closed Wednesday, just two days before Friday's anniversary, after authorities investigated it for lacking the necessary licenses to hold a public exhibition.
+But authorities, citing the coronavirus pandemic, banned the vigil for the second straight year and, on the morning of Friday's anniversary, arrested an organizer of it.
+A temporary museum dedicated to the event also suddenly closed this week, after authorities investigated it for lacking the necessary licenses to hold a public exhibition.
 Hong Kong's security minister warned residents last week against taking part in unauthorized assemblies.

 In mainland China, younger generations have grown up with little knowledge of or debate about the crackdown, but the efforts to suppress commemorations in Hong Kong reflect another turn of the screw in Beijing's ever-tightening control over Hong Kong following massive anti-government protests in 2019.
 Those demonstrations evolved into months of sometimes violent clashes between smaller groups of protesters and police.
 And they have led to a broader crackdown on dissent in the former British colony, which was long an oasis of capitalism and democracy and was promised that it would largely maintain its freedoms for 50 years when it was returned to China in 1997.